 Statistics on the number of police recorded firearm offences are published by the ONS in the Crime in England & Wales bulletin.
-Additional statistics are published by the ONS in the Focus on Violent Crime and Sexual Offences compendium.
+Gun related crime statistics are published by the ONS in the Offences involving the use of weapons: data tables.

-In the twelve months ending 31 March 2017 there were a total of 6,375 non-air firearm offences recorded in England & Wales.
-This was an increase of 23% on the 5,182 offences recorded during the year ending 31 March 2016.
+In the year ending 31 March 2017, there were a total of 6,375 firearm offences recorded in the England & Wales.
+This was an increase of 23% compared with 5,182 offences recorded during the year ending 31 March 2016.

 Since 2008/09, handguns have remained the most commonly used non-air firearm type, accounting for 42% of non-air firearm offences in 2016/17.
 The use of Imitation firearms has increased the most among non-air firearm offences, from 18% of all non-air firearm offences in 2008/09 to 28% in 2015/16, before falling to 26% in 2016/17.
 Rifles have remained the least common non-air firearms type accounting for around 1% of all offences over the period.